 Indonesian President Susilo Bambang Yudhoyono is criticizing Australia for its refusal to apologize over allegations that Australian spies listened in on his phone calls.

-In a series of tweets Tuesday, the Indonesian leader accused Australian Prime Minister Tony Abbott of belittling and not showing remorse for the alleged spying, which he called "hurtful."
+In a series of Twitter posts Tuesday, the Indonesian leader accused Australian Prime Minister Tony Abbott of belittling the scandal and not showing remorse for the alleged spying, which he called "hurtful."